 \subsection{Experimental Results}

-Since the retrieval performance differs significantly from head, torso to tail queries, we implement tripartite dataset partitioning for stratified evaluation.

-As shown in Table~\ref{tab:comparison} we can draw the following conclusions: \begin{itemize} \item DSSM-score performs better than DSSM-topk on both R@1500 and P@1500, which is as expected since the retrieved items of DSSM-score have better relevance scores than DSSM-topk, because items with lower relevance scores are cut off. \item {\per} outperforms both DSSM-topk and DSSM-score, because {\per} learns varying item distributions for different queries, allowing for the determination of dynamic and optimal relevance score thresholds, thus leading to enhanced overall retrieval performance. \item {\per} achieves better performance on separated evaluation sets, {\ie} head queries, torso queries and tail queries.
+Since retrieval performance varies considerably across head, torso, and tail queries, we adopt a tripartite dataset partitioning strategy for stratified evaluation.
+As shown in Table~\ref{tab:comparison}, we can draw the following conclusions: \begin{itemize} \item DSSM-score performs better than DSSM-topk on both R@1500 and P@1500, which is as expected since the retrieved items of DSSM-score have better relevance scores than DSSM-topk, because items with lower relevance scores are cut off. \item {\per} outperforms both DSSM-topk and DSSM-score, because {\per} learns varying item distributions for different queries, allowing for the determination of dynamic and optimal relevance score thresholds, thus leading to enhanced overall retrieval performance. \item {\per} achieves better performance on separated evaluation sets, {\ie} head queries, torso queries and tail queries.
 Moreover, we observe that the amount of improvement achieved by {\per} varies systematically with respect to query popularities.
 Specifically, compared to DSSM-topk, {\per} achieves improvements on head queries, torso queries and tail queries respectively.
 This is because head queries normally have many more relevant items than tail queries; thus, a dynamic cutoff threshold could benefit head queries to retrieve more items significantly.
 What's more, tail queries normally do not have many relevant items, typically just tens of items.
 Thus, retrieving a fixed number $k$ of items hurts the precision significantly. {\per} appears to solve this problem nicely. \end{itemize}